Modern Kitchen Design: Your Guide

 Emphasis on horizontal lines

-You might not notice at first, but many modern kitchens share a tendency toward the horizontal: long, wide lines, stacks of drawer lined in a row, hardware set long and horizontal to accentuate the lines of the drawers.
+You might not notice at first, but many modern kitchens share a tendency toward the horizontal: long, wide lines, stacks of drawer cabinets lined in a row, hardware set long and horizontal to accentuate the lines of the drawers.
 Horizontals are found more often than not in every modern kitchen design.